 The site is within easy reach of existing facilities including schools, shops, leisure centre, medical centre, bus stops and train station.

 The planned development is made up mainly of a mixture of two-storey homes with a range of one, two and three-bedroom dwellings, which would be designed to fit in with the existing character of the area, and also includes public open space either side of Bank Lane.

 Proposed access to the site is via Drury Lane, and a transport assessment compiled from recent highways and traffic survey information, states that the development would have no adverse impact on neighbouring roads.

 Following Muller’s successful representation at the last local plan inquiry the site now falls within the settlement boundary of Drury.
 According to the council, Drury (which sits on the fringes of Buckley) is a Category B settlement.
 Emerging Council policy suggests that such sustainable locations shall be the main focus for new development, including housing.

-Our application was refused at Committee and we have submitted an appeal for non-determination for the scheme.
+In February 2020, our application was refused at Committee and we submitted an appeal for non-determination for the scheme.

 The appeal is commencing mid-September 2022.